-Dr. Ganesh Halade, Associate Professor of Medicine at the University of South Florida in Tampa, Florida, will discuss the resolution of inflammation in cardiac repair with a major focus on bioactive lipid mediators in preclinical studies and confirmation of these molecules in patients following myocardial infarction.
-He will consider the most common risk factors such as obesity and aging as primary causes of the unresolved inflammation following myocardial infarction.
+Dr. Ganesh Halade, Associate Professor of Medicine at the University of South Florida in Tampa, Florida, discussed the resolution of inflammation in cardiac repair with a major focus on bioactive lipid mediators in preclinical studies and confirmation of these molecules in patients following myocardial infarction.
+He considered the most common risk factors such as obesity and aging as primary causes of the unresolved inflammation following myocardial infarction.

-During Dr. Halade’s presentation, he will provide examples of functional data using high resolution ultrasound echocardiography, quantification of bioactive lipid species using mass spectrometry, histological data, and also provide a brief introduction to confirming permanent coronary ligation by monitoring ECG waveforms, specifically ST segment elevation.
+During Dr. Halade’s presentation, he provided examples of functional data using high resolution ultrasound echocardiography, quantification of bioactive lipid species using mass spectrometry, histological data, and also provided a brief introduction to confirming permanent coronary ligation by monitoring ECG waveforms, specifically ST segment elevation.

-Key questions to be addressed during this webinar will include:
+Key questions addressed during this webinar will include:

 What is the role of inflammation in cardiac repair?

 What are the bioactive signature molecules of inflammation and resolution?